aracelivaldovinos/JS-GalacticAgeCalc/README.md

 * _Clone the repository to desktop using "git clone" in terminal_
 * _Navigate inside the folder and run "npm install" to download dependencies_
 * _Open clone folder in text editor of your choice_
-* _Run "npm run start" in terminal_
+* _Run "npm run start" in terminal to view on browser_
+* _Run "npm run test" in terminal to executes test_

 ## Known Bugs

-* _jQuery built-in function are crossed out, unable to add a UI_
+* _When user double clicks the submit button, information duplicates._

 ## License